Plant Picks: Alphonse Karr Bamboo

 Despite its attractive flowers, butterweed is not always something gardeners want to see, as it is mildly toxic to humans if ingested.
 Enjoy these bright-colored flowers from afar; they benefit pollinators but you'll want to keep any children and pets away from them.

 Blue toadflax, or linaria canadensis, can be found growing individually or in small clumps of plants in meadows, alongside roads, and in fields.
-Another attractor for pollinators, the delicate flowers are easy to identify with their white and purple colors and distinctive shape.
+Another attractor for pollinators, the delicate, purple and white flowers have a distinctive shape that makes them easy to identify.

 The name toadflax may come from the shape of the flowers, which look a little bit like tiny toads!
 The small, beautiful flowers are useful for bees and butterflies, so toadflax is a great choice for pollinator gardens.